 Here is the original account of the first Thanksgiving.

 But first, a little context.
-The Pilgrims arrived the previous December, finally settling in the abandoned Indian village of Patuxet.
+The Pilgrims arrived the previous December, finally settling in the abandoned Native village of Patuxet.
 A year or two earlier, the village – and many like it along the New England coast – had been wiped out by an unknown contagion undoubtedly acquired from other European traders.
-The disease hit so hard that the people of Patuxet could not even bury all their dead.
+The disease hit so hard that the people of Patuxet could not even bury their dead.
 After clearing out the skeletons, the Pilgrims moved into their homes and replanted their corn fields.
 They had the help of Tisquantum, a native of Patuxet, who was just returning home after years in Europe, having been kidnapped twice, sold into slavery in Spain, and raised a family in England.

 Despite Tisquantum’s assistance, life in a new North American settlement typically meant starvation for half the colonists in their first year.
 The Pilgrims were no exception.
-At the same time, they were desperate to establish trade relationships with local tribes.
+At the same time, they were desperate to establish trade relationships with local people.
 This is where Massasoit, the Great Sachem of the Wampanoag comes in.
 Massasoit, his own people also decimated by disease, was keen on establishing a monopoly with European traders as well as a mutual defense pact to protect his people from the Narragansett, who remained powerful and untouched by the plague.

 Thru deft negotiations, the alliance between the Wampanoag and the Pilgrims was sealed on March 22.
 The pact held thru spring, summer, and fall, but the settlers still lived in fear of the natives’ superior numbers.
 Thus, the Thanksgiving feast was a diplomatic affair, involving shows of force on both sides.
 The Pilgrims demonstrated the firepower of their weapons; the Wampanoag highlighted their strength in numbers.
 Here is the account of William Bradford.
 It’s not clear the Indians were initially invited, but it is clear they provided much of the meat.